burnsba/getools/audio/Readme.md

 - add parse flag to `ALBankFile_new_from_inst` to ignore unreferenced elements (currently fatal error)
 --- should print a list of text_id
+- parser should also check for instance declarations with no properties set